fraqioui/minishell/README.md

         -- 3. expand wildcard 4. eliminate main quotes 5. handle redirections 4. check if the cmd is a builtin -- 5. if it is not a builtin, I fork and then execute the cmd using execve.

-### Initializing
+## Initializing
 ---
-Put the environment variables into a linked list so you can delete or add to them later using export and unset builtins.
+Replace the environment variables into a linked list so you can delete or add to them later using export and unset builtins.
 In addition to display them using env or export (without arguments) builtins.
 ![](env.png)

+## Parsing